-Cash provided by financing activities totaled \$58 million during the first three months of 2000 compared to cash used in financing activities of \$100 million for the same period in 1999.
+Cash provided by financing activities totaled \$1.0 billion in the first six months of 2000, compared with \$725 million in the first six months of 1999.
+For the first half of 2000, cash provided by financing activities reflects proceeds from issuances of commercial paper and borrowings under a \$1.2 billion short-term unsecured financing arrangement with a third-party lender, net of payments of debt primarily from Ford.
+For the first half of 1999, cash provided by financing activities reflects additional debt associated with acquisition activities.
+Our cash balance has been reduced by \$100 million after June 30, 2000 by a scheduled payment to Ford as part of our separation arrangements.
 Cash provided by financing activities totaled \$290 million in 1999.
 This compared with cash used in financing activities of \$234 million and \$251 million in 1998 and 1997, respectively.
 We historically have funded our investing activities through cash from operating activities, funding from Ford and some third party debt.
 In 1999, cash provided by financing activities reflected additional debt associated with acquisition activities, offset partially by net cash distributions to Ford.
 Historically, we have paid about 38% of our net income to Ford as a cash distribution.
-We plan to pay dividends to our shareholders at a rate of \$0.06 per share quarterly (\$0.24 per share annually).
+On July 13, 2000, our Board of Directors declared a dividend on our common stock of \$0.06 per share, payable on September 1, 2000 to holders of record on August 2, 2000.
+We plan to pay dividends to our stockholders at a rate of \$0.06 per share quarterly (\$0.24 per share annually).